YuriyCherniy/django-wysiwyg-image/README.md

 admin.site.register(Post, PostAdmin)

 ```
 That's all!
 Now in admin interface we have fields to download unlimited images associated with ``Post`` model.
 Each field has ``LINK TO PASTE`` value to provide to your WYSIWYG editor.
 Just copy it and paste to the editor window.
 Pay attention!
 Editors may not include image plugins by default.
-Fields also have thumbnails and delete checkboxes for convenient way for managing images.
+Fields also have thumbnails and delete checkboxes for convenient way of managing images.
 ![](images/admin_interface.png)

 Settings: